Follow the Fish

 When you buy a can of tuna, do you really know what you’re getting?
 Perhaps you’ve wondered where it comes from but found no useful information on the label?

-There’s a loophole in EU law: while fresh fish must be traced from sea to plate, processed fish does not.
+There’s a loophole in EU law: while fresh and frozen fish must be traced from sea to plate, processed fish does not.
 So, while we’re given crucial information such as species name, origin, production method and catch method for products such as cod fillets, we’re left in the dark when it comes to processed products such as canned tuna, squid rings or fish fingers.
 Despite your best intentions to eat sustainable or local fish, you might be buying products that come from illegal, unsustainable, or unethical fishing.
 The origin of a product is especially important in the EU, as a staggering 70% of the fish consumed in the EU is imported.

 What is the Follow the Fish movement and what are we asking for?